marktnorman/the-ecu-pro.com/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 10.5.1 (2021-08-18) =
+* Fixed an issue where the visibility attribute did not return anything

+= 10.5.0 (2021-08-11) =
+* Added the Vivino template to the plugin

+= 10.4.9 (2021-08-10) =
+* Added support for Prisjakt (Sweden, Norway, Finland) feeds.
+The Google Shopping feed requirements are being used for it as of this release.

+= 10.4.8 (2021-08-10) =
+* Added support for the Yoast SEO WooCommerce unique identifiers GTIN's, ISBN, MPN so they can be used for feeds.

 = 10.4.7 (2021-07-28) =
 * Checked for compatibility with WP 5.8